JasonJOCKKY/MovieWeb/report/Report.md

 An AWS EC2 instance was used to serve the running code.

-### Division of Labor
+### Who Implemented What
-Jingson implemented the services for the API calls, user authorization, and adding/retrieving reviews.
-He also implemented the login page.
-Weiyu implemented the movie-details page and the add-review component.
-Joseph implemented the search page and the preview component.
+Jingsong implemented the services for the API calls, user authentication, and leaving reviews and replies.
+Weiyu also helped develop the review and reply service.
+The user service and auth guard were implemented by Joseph.

+The front-end for search (home) page, preview component, and profile page were initially implemented by Joseph.
+Weiyu implemented the movie details page, add review component, and add reply component.
+Jingsong helped to restyle and clean-up these front-end components.

-### Grading Criteria
+### Grading Criteria (Where to Look for Grading Purposes)
 **Consistent Design and User Experience**
-The application has a consisten color scheme.
+The application has a consistetn color scheme.
 Similar material components are used to build each front-end component.
 Everypage shares the header bar, which allows a user to login or redirect to the home page.

 **Well-Structured**
 All interfaces are defined in one file, type.ts.
 The header bar, which is present on everypage, is its own component (/Components/header-bar).
 Back-end code is organized into three services for the three main functionalities (API calls, user authorization, and movie reviews).
 Front-end components are organized into two folders, Pages (home page, details page) and Components (headers and modals).